markpmlim/LightProbes/Readme.md

 Another method is to output an equirectangular texture since we know how to project a 2D point on the (equirectangular) map onto a unit sphere.

 This demo chooses the first method which is to output an intermediate cubemap texture consisting of six 2D textures.
 A framebuffer object is instantiated to capture the cubemap texture.
 Once the cubemap texture had been captured, one can map it to a vertical/horizontal cross map, a vertical/horizontal strip or an equirectangular map.
-There is also an additional advantage: one can use macOS' *OpenGL Profiler* to check if the cubemap texture has been successfully created because the code creating its six 2D textures is proven  to work.
+There is also an additional advantage: one can use macOS' *OpenGL Profiler* to check if the cubemap texture has been successfully created because the code creating its six 2D textures has been proven to work.

 Paul Debevec had spent a lot of time and effort developing the concept of light probe images to be used in Image-Based Lighting (IBL).
 These images are actually of a record of the 3D environment of a real-world scene.
 He has posted a number of High Dynamic Range (HDR) Light Probe images as well as vertical crossmaps of those images at his site.
 (See links below.)